Gülbahar Hatun (mother of Bayezid II): Consort

 In 1451, after Mehmed's accession to the throne, she followed him to Edirne.
 According to Ottoman tradition, all princes were expected to work as provincial governors as a part of their training.
 In 1455 or 1456, Bayezid was appointed the governor of Amasya, and Gülbahar accompanied him, where the two remained until 1481, except for in 1457, when she came to Constantinople, and attended her son's circumcision ceremony.

 Gülbahar was apparently quite concerned about the future of her son, and related to that, her own properties.
 In order to secure her properties, she endowed the incomes of certain villages and fields to the Enderun mosque in 1474.
 Among the endowed properties was the village of Ağılcık, which was turned back into a Timariot village in 1479 during the land reform.

+According to surviving archival records, although Gülbahar Hatun was a consort of Mehmed II, she was no different from ordinary subjects before the law.
+The clearest example of this is that she was expected to provide “cebelü” (soldiers equipped for military service) in return for the lands granted to her by her husband in and around Amasya.

 In 1468, Mehmed gave the village of Bağluca to Gülbahar.
 After six years, in 1473, she sold the village to Taceddin Bey, son of Hamza Bali (died 1486), the book keeper of Bayezid's court.
 In 1478, the village's exemption was abolished and granted back to her probably as a result of the land reform.
 This order was reissued a year later at the request of Mevlana Şemseddin Ahmed according to which the village was not reverted to her, and she had likely become subject to a legal dispute.

+In addition, following Mehmed II's far-reaching land reform, an opposition group emerged against him.
+Large amounts of land that had unlawfully come into private hands or had been converted into wakf property were transferred back to the miri (state treasury). Şehzade Bayezid opposed this policy, and as a result, the opposition group that had lost its lands gradually began to rally around him in Amasya.
+Since Gülbahar Hatun was also in Amasya alongside her son during the period when Mehmed's opponents gathered around Şehzade Bayezid, it is understood that the sultan gradually adopted a negative attitude toward both mother and son.